fieldtrip/website/tutorial/minimumnormestimate.md

 {% include image src="/assets/img/tutorial/minimumnormestimate/figure3.png" width="500" %}

 _Figure 7.
-One frame from the movie that shows the differences of the two source-reconstructions_
+One frame from the movie that shows the differences of the two source reconstructions_

 ## Summary and further readings

 In this tutorial we showed how to do MNE source reconstruction method on a single subject data.
-We compared the averaged ERF in two conditions and we reconstructed the sources and we calculated the difference of the two source-reconstruction.
+We compared the averaged ERF in two conditions and we reconstructed the sources and we calculated the difference of the two source reconstruction.
 We showed also how you can visualize the results.

-Functions and tutorial pages that show how to average, and how to analyze statistically source-reconstructions across subjects or how to compare those to a template brain are still under development.
+Functions and tutorial pages that show how to average, and how to analyze statistically source reconstructions across subjects or how to compare those to a template brain are still under development.

 FAQ
 {% include seealso tag1="source" tag2="faq" %}